philips-software/gino-keva/README.md

 # Gino Keva - Git Notes Key Values

-Gino Keva is a simple Key Value store built on top of Git Notes.
-The key/values are stored as json in a git note linked to the current commit.
-If there's not a note present yet, Gino Keva will walk back in the git history, and copy the first note found over to the current commit.
+Gino Keva works as a simple Key Value store built on top of Git Notes, using an event sourcing architecture.
+- Events are added to the current commit when manipulating key/values via get or unset actions
+- Gino Keva compiles a snapshot of all historical key/values by replaying all events up to the current commit

 <!-- omit in toc -->